At the recent Google Cloud Next 19′ conference, Anthos — an Enterprise Multi & Hybrid cloud platform — was announced.

 You could feel the excitement of many Kubernetes lovers in the crowd.
 You could also notice that it was something the Googlers presenting it were very excited about as well.
 Indeed, Anthos announcement stands out.

-Anthos provides a consistent experience — in visibility and control, weather you are running on-premise or in the cloud— together with centric consistent view on the infrastructure.
+Google Anthos provides a consistent experience — in visibility and control, wether you are running on-premise or in the cloud— together with centric consistent view on the infrastructure.
 Thus, it allows easier management of application across the hybrid and multi-cloud, with greater awareness, security and control — making the investment worth it with more agility and shorter time-to-market.